Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--9WFYJETif4.md

 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: Is automated food production planned?
 https://www.youtube.com/watch?v=-9WFYJETif4
-This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Any type of Farming added?](./yt-NWrOF30yb5s.md) [https://www.youtube.com/watch?v=NWrOF30yb5s](https://www.youtube.com/watch?v=NWrOF30yb5s)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: Do you think Farming is a possibility in the future?](./yt-Ul9AgRudGpw.md) [https://www.youtube.com/watch?v=Ul9AgRudGpw](https://www.youtube.com/watch?v=Ul9AgRudGpw)

 ### Topics